© Copyright Ann Ferrier Artists

 “And as ever when hearing Wagner in the concert hall, there were things to discover and to delight in, as well as those moments when the whole performance seemed to transcend itself, and the lack of any theatrical setting ceased to matter.
 Here, the most spellbinding of those moments came at the beginning of the third act, with the confrontation between Hilary Summers’ regal Erda and Greenan’s Wanderer – an irresistible moral force meeting an immovable object.”Der Wanderer, Siegfried - Saffron Opera Group - 2017 Andrew Clements, The Guardian,

-Andrew was a Choral Scholar at St John’s College, Cambridge, where he read Modern Languages.
+The Anglo-French bass, Andrew Greenan was a Choral Scholar at St John’s College, Cambridge, where he read Modern Languages.
 He then studied with John Cameron at the Royal Northern College of Music and, whilst there, made his operatic debut in Schoenberg’s Die Glückliche Hand at La Scala, Milan.

 His comprehensive concert repertoire ranges from Bach to Tippett and beyond.
-Highlights include Messiah (Huddersfield Choral) St Matthew Passion (RLPO), Mozart Requiem (Royal Festival Hall), Verdi Requiem (RTE Dublin), Creation (Singapore SO), Dream of Gerontius, Belshazzar’s Feast and Elijah, all at Liverpool Philharmonic Hall, and Mahler 8th Symphony at Bridgewater Hall, as well as Beethoven’s 9th Symphony with NYO under Vasily Petrenko.
-Among others, he has also appeared with Runnicles, Rizzi, Slatkin, Nelsons, de Waart, Rustioni, Karabits, Metzmacher and Soltesz.
+Highlights include Messiah (Huddersfield Choral Society), St Matthew Passion (RLPO), Mozart Requiem (Royal Festival Hall), Verdi Requiem (St Paul’s Cathedral), Creation (Singapore SO), Dream of Gerontius, Belshazzar’s Feast and Elijah, all at Liverpool Philharmonic Hall, and Mahler 8th Symphony at Bridgewater Hall, as well as Beethoven’s 9th Symphony with NYOGB under Vasily Petrenko.
+Among others, he has also appeared with Pappano, Runnicles, Rizzi, Slatkin, Nelsons, de

 For Oratorio and Concert repertoire please scroll down: